 If you are already struggling with cash flow, this one can feel impossible, but it doesn’t need to appear overnight!
-Start small, start with what you can afford, and if you are really up for the challenge, check out Profit First.
+Start small, start with what you can afford, and if you are really up for the challenge, check out The Truly Profit Plan.

 Having a savings will be your safety net when it hits the fan.
 There are ups and downs of being self-employed, but the reason people make it through those valleys is because they planned for a safety net.

 Depending on how your business is structured, you likely need to do some research on how this will affect your taxes.
 Do you need to file a separate tax return?
 Do you need to collect 1099s?
 What about estimated payments?